Orient Point Ferry Terminal

 Terminal Overview

-Located at the eastern end of NY Route 25, the terminal serves year-round ferry traffic across Long Island Sound and is best known as the Long Island departure point for Cross Sound Ferry.
-The facility accommodates walk-on passengers and a range of vehicles, including cars, motorcycles, and certain larger vehicles, with boarding policies and availability varying by sailing.
-Service frequency often increases during busier travel periods, especially in the warmer months.
+At the eastern end of Main Road (NY Route 25) in Orient Point, the terminal serves year-round ferry traffic across Long Island Sound.
+It is best known as the Long Island departure point for Cross Sound Ferry service to New London.
+The facility accommodates walk-on passengers as well as a range of vehicles, including cars, motorcycles, and certain larger vehicles, with boarding policies and availability varying by sailing and season.

 Services & Amenities